The graph below shows the range of effect of each of the adjustable parts of a carburetor. This data comes from my jetting calculator.

 "The needle straight diameter also has an effect at closed throttle.
 The pilot jet will overlap with the needle straight diameter as the throttle is slowly opened.
 A fast or inconsistent idle when the bike is hot can be a result of too large (lean) of a needle straight diameter or a pilot jet too small."

 Benefits of a Carburetor Jetting Calculator

-Using the Jetting Calculator to find a good substitute needle.
-(PWK28 doesn't offer needles with a small enough taper angle)
+Using the Jetting Calculator to find a good substitute needle. (example of a PWK 28 carb that doesn't offer needles with a small enough taper angle)

 I have looked at the promos for other jetting calculators and think my Jetting Calculator is the best because it's usable with all carbs and is fairly easy to use.
 Also it's final graph is not just a comparison to previous jetting but shows you how its full range jetting compares to the ideal fuel/air ratio.